-Through a partnership with the Bureau of Reclamation (BOR), youth corps worked with BOR staff on BOR lands to accomplish a variety of maintenance and conservation projects.
-Funded through American Recovery and Investment Act dollars (stimulus funding) 5 Corps across the nation participated in the program at locations including.
+Through a partnership with the Bureau of Reclamation (BOR), Corps worked with BOR staff on BOR lands to accomplish a variety of maintenance and conservation projects.
+Funded through American Recovery and Investment Act dollars (stimulus funding) five Corps across the nation participated in the program.

 Partnership with Planters Peanuts (2011)

-Working with the well-known peanut company Planters and landscape architect Ken Smith, in 2011 The Corps Network and its partners transformed neglected urban spaces in New Orleans, Washington D.C., and New York City into parks known as Planters Grove.
+In 2011, working with the nut company Planters and landscape architect Ken Smith, The Corps Network and its partners transformed neglected spaces in New Orleans, Washington D.C., and New York City into parks known as Planters Grove.

 Inclusive Crew Project (2008)

-Through a grant from the Mitsubishi Electric America Foundation, the Inclusive Crew Project supported three demonstration programs designed to assure inclusion of young people with disabilities in crew-based service and service learning.
-Utah Conservation Corps, Wisconsin’s Operation Fresh Start, and Conservation Corps Minnesota and Iowa all recruited inclusive crews.
-It should be noted that Corps included members with both physical and mental disabilities prior to this program and continue to successfully include members in crews today.
-In 2009, an Inclusion Toolkit was published for Corps who wished to learn more about how to serve this unique population.
+Through a grant from the Mitsubishi Electric America Foundation, the Inclusive Crew Project supported three pilot programs designed to promote the inclusion of young people with disabilities in crew-based service.
+Utah Conservation Corps, Operation Fresh Start, and Conservation Corps Minnesota & Iowa participated.
+It should be noted that these Corps included members with physical and intellectual disabilities prior to this program and continue to successfully engage such young people today.
+In 2009, an inclusion toolkit was published for Corps who wished to learn more about how to support young people with disabilities.

 Corps Respond (2007-2010)